Abhi-912/Devconnect-api/README.md

 # Devconnect-api

-A Api for social media for developers
+An Api for social media for developers.